 Comfort and Mobility

-Testing portability is a bit more involved than you might imagine.
 As many of us are multi-sport animals, we packed up these jackets and took them on a host of adventures besides just running.
-The most portable jackets are those that can pack up in a snug pocket and are equipped with a loop to clip onto a climbing harness or pack.
-One of the most portable jackets tested is the classic Patagonia Houdini.
-As the name implies, this thing can disappear in your running pack or clipped onto a climbing harness.
+The most portable jackets are those that can pack up in a snug pocket or stuff sack and are equipped with a loop to clip onto a climbing harness or backpack.
+We repeatedly packed and unpacked each model at home and out in the field to test the efficiency of each carry system, and weighed each model ourselves to determine the most ultralight picks.